HarrisonHall/one_in_twelve/README.md

 6.805617106265969 % of people live near an active or potentially active volcano
 ```

 So...
 Is 6.8% about 1 in 12?
 I guess 6.8% and 8.3% are pretty close.
-But the
+But really
-real question is, do *you* live near an active or potentially active volcano?
+6.8% is closer to 1 in 15.
+But the real question is, do *you* live near an
+active or potentially active volcano?